mondskiez/ansible_control/README.md

 --limit 'host4,domain3,remote7'
 ```

-To override the default user defined in the hosts.yml with the remote-user from the remote-server:
+To override the default user defined in the hosts.yml with a remote-user from a remote-server:

 ```bash
 -e "ansible_user=remote-user"